 Ben Stottrup is an Associate Professor of Physics.
 He has taught at Augsburg since 2005 and earned his PhD in Physics from the University of Washington.
 He believes an undergraduate education prepares students for future learning.

-Michael Wentzel is an Assistant Professor of Chemistry.
+Michael Wentzel is an Associate Professor of Chemistry.
 He has been at Augsburg since 2011 and earned his PhD in Organic Chemistry from the University of Minnesota.
 Michael’s teaches the traditional viewed as impossible organic chemistry course sequence.
 He tries to instill confidence in his students by using guided-inquiry learning.
 This method helps them discover complicated concepts on their own from basic chemical principles instead of showing them answers and then explaining why!
 He also utilizes YouTube to create content for both lecture and lab.

 Non-Lab Natural and Social Sciences

-Ben Denkinger* is an Assistant Professor of Psychology.
+Ben Denkinger* is an Associate Professor of Psychology.
 He has been at Augsburg since 2011 and earned his PhD in Cognitive and Biological Psychology from the University of Minnesota.
 Ben teaches courses in introductory psychology, research methods & statistics, the psychology of aging, and cognitive psychology.
 His courses blend traditional lectures, demonstrations of experiments, small and large group activities, experiential learning, service, and volunteerism.
 He also tirelessly plumbs the depths of pop culture to find relevant and approachable applications of concepts, and can assure you that his interests in television, movies, and video games are purely pedagogic.

-Stella Koutroumanes Hofrenning is an Associate Professor of Economics.
+Stella Koutroumanes Hofrenning is a Professor of Economics.
 She has been at Augsburg since 2000 and earned her PhD in economics from the University of Illinois-Chicago.
 As a child of Greek immigrants, Stella learned English as a second language in the Chicago public schools and was the first in her family to graduate from college.
 Her family moved back to Greece at age 16 and she lived in Athens, Greece for 6 years until she returned to the U.S. for graduate school.
 Stella is energized working with immigrants and first generation college students on quantitative student faculty research projects.
 Her teaching goal is to develop rigorous, analytic problem solving skills through the use of economic theory and real world applications.

 John Zobitz is an Associate Professor of Mathematics.
 He has been at Augsburg since 2007 and earned his PhD in Mathematics from the University of Utah.
 He is also a member of the Environmental Studies faculty.
 John teaches classes at all levels – from developmental mathematics to upper division mathematics.
 A core principle of his teaching practice is the utilization of collaborative and active learning techniques with differentiated instruction responsive to the needs of all students.
 John works to create a welcoming classroom environment because he believes learning happens by doing and that “practice makes [you] better”.